10 Essential LinkedIn Inmail Tips: Stop Getting Ignored

 Let’s look at ways that you can pitch your new opportunity effectively:

-i) Personalising messages for candidates
+i) Personalizing messages for candidates

-There are no rules on what you should reference, you can mention anything from employment to education, from mutual connections to shared interests.
+Make sure you reference a few unique details from their LinkedIn profile if you want to stand out even more.
+There are no rules on what you should reference.
+You can mention anything from employment to education, and from mutual connections to shared interests.

 Here’s an example: